Anyone can become disabled, suddenly through accident, or gradually through illness, and some people are disabled from birth.

 Other people may need alterations to their homes and we can advise on this.

-You can find out information about getting mobility aids such as wheelchairs on the NHS Choices website.
+You can find out information about getting mobility aids such as wheelchairs from NHS Choices.

 There are also a number of assistive technologies that can help you live a more independent life in your own home.